How to Get Your Child to Respect You Enough to Listen to You.

 For some parents confrontation with their child is a battleground.

 Some children are strong-willed.
 Some are spoiled.
 Others have been hurt.
 While others are just flat out defiant.
 Whatever the case the fact remains that communication can be improved no matter the circumstances.

-Sadly all parents must face their children someday.
-Sooner or later they will have to confront their child's behavior.
+For some parents confronting their children about their behavior is a harrowing ordeal.
+So harrowing that the parent would rather ignore the indiscretion rather than face their child's outrageous reaction.
+Sooner or later we all will have to confront our child's behavior.
 Sooner is much better.
 In this article are some great tips to help confrontation with your child go more smoothly.
 If you apply them, they work.

 If you have no intention of sticking with the program don't even start.
 You will do more harm than good.

 Hold on tight, it's going to be a bumpy ride!

 It's not easy gaining your children's trust and respect if in the past you may have done things to damage it.
 But trust and respect can be established between child and parent when love is present.
 Love does not demand respect, it has been found worthy of respect.
 Love motives endurance and resolve on the part of the parent to do what is right on behalf of their child, no matter the effort.
 A loving parent will do their best to teach discipline and self worth.

 Never forget that you are talking to someone who is not you.
 They do not always share your viewpoints because they lack the maturity to understand them.